RedisLabs/redislabs-docs/content/rs/concepts/memory-performance/_index.md

 ## Memory limits

 Database memory limits define the maximum size your database can reach across all database replicas and [shards]({{<relref "rs/concepts/terminology.md#redis-instance-shard">}}) on the cluster.
-This limit includes data values, keys, module data, and overhead for other features.
 Your memory limit will also determine the number of shards you'll need.

+Besides your dataset, the memory limit must also account for replication, Active-Active overhead, and module overhead.
+These features can significantly increase your database size, sometimes increasing it by four times or more.

-There are a number of factors to consider when sizing your database:
+Factors to consider when sizing your database:

 - **dataset size**: you want your limit to be above your dataset size to leave room for overhead.
-- **database throughput**: high throughput needs a higher memory limit.
+- **database throughput**: high throughput needs more shards, leading to a higher memory limit.
 - [**modules**]({{<relref "/modules/_index.md">}}): using modules with your database consumes more memory.
-- [**database clustering**]({{<relref "/rs/concepts/high-availability/clustering.md">}}): spreading your data into shards across multiple nodes means you cannot disable clustering or reduce the number of shards later.
+- [**database clustering**]({{<relref "/rs/concepts/high-availability/clustering.md">}}): spreading your data into shards across multiple nodes (scaling out) means you cannot disable clustering or reduce the number of shards later (scaling in).
 - [**database replication**]({{<relref "/rs/concepts/high-availability/replication.md">}}): enabling replication doubles memory consumption
 - [**Active-Active replication**]({{<relref "/rs/administering/designing-production/active-active.md">}}): enabling Active-Active replication requires double the memory of regular replication, which can be up to four times (4x) the original data size.